danielperna84/hass-configurator/README.md

 [![Build Status](https://travis-ci.org/danielperna84/hass-configurator.svg?branch=master)](https://travis-ci.org/danielperna84/hass-configurator)
 ### Configuration UI for Home Assistant

-Since there currently is no nice way to edit the yaml-files HASS is using through the HASS frontend, I've code-snippet-patchworked this small webapp.
-It's essentially an embedded [Ace editor](https://ace.c9.io/), which has syntax hightlighting for yaml (and a ton of other features you can turn on and off).
-Of course there's also an integrated file browser to select whatever file you want to edit.
-When you're done with editing the file, click the save-button and it will replace the original.
+While the configuration UI of Home Assistant is still in development, you can use this small webapp to modify your configuration.
+It's essentially an embedded [Ace editor](https://ace.c9.io/), which has syntax hightlighting and automatic linting for yaml files (and a ton of other features you can turn on and off).
+There is also an integrated file browser to select whatever file you want to edit.
+When you are done with editing the file, click the save-button (or hit CTRL+s/CMD+s) and it will replace the original file.
-Thanks to the help of [JT Martinez](https://github.com/jmart518) this tool now presents itself in [Material Design](http://materializecss.com/).
+[JT Martinez](https://github.com/jmart518) has done a wonderful job by implementing [Material Design](http://materializecss.com/).

 ### Feature list:

-- Web-Based editor to modify your files with syntax highlighting
+- Web-Based editor to modify your files with syntax highlighting and automatic yaml-linting
 - Upload and download files
-- Stage and commit changes in Git repositories, create and switch between branches
+- Stage and commit changes in Git repositories, create and switch between branches, push to remotes
 - Lists of available triggers, events, entities, conditions and services.
 Selected element gets inserted into the editor at the last cursor position.
 - Restart HASS directly with the click of a button (API-password required)
 - SSL support
 - Optional authentication and IP filtering for added security
 - Direct links to HASS documentation and icons
 - Execute shell commands
-- Modified editor settings can be saved using [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)
+- Customizable editor settings (saved using [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage))

-#### Screenshot of the configurator embedded into HASS:
+#### Screenshot HASS Configurator:
 ![Screenshot](https://github.com/danielperna84/hass-configurator/blob/master/screenshots/main.png)

-If there's anything you want to have differently, feel free to fork and enhance.
-And if something is not working, create an issue here and I'll have a look at it.
+If there is anything you want to have differently, feel free to fork and enhance.
+And if something is not working, create an issue here and I will have a look at it.
 _WARNING_: This tool allows you to browse your filesystem and modify files.
 So be careful which files you edit, or you might break critical parts of your system.

 ### Installation
 There are no dependencies on Python modules that are not part of the standard library.
-And all the fancy JavaScript libraries are loaded from CDN (which means this doesn't work when you're offline).
+And all the fancy JavaScript libraries are loaded from CDN (which means this does not work when you are offline).
 - Copy [configurator.py](https://github.com/danielperna84/hass-configurator/blob/master/configurator.py) to your HASS configuration directory (e.g /home/hass/.homeassistant)
 - Make it executable (`sudo chmod 755 configurator.py`)
 - (Optional) Set the `GIT` variable in configurator.py to `True` if [GitPython](https://gitpython.readthedocs.io/) is installed on your system